shakfu/py-js/README.md

 see: <https://installpython3.com/mac> for further info if you are interested.

-### cython (optional)
+### Cython

-[Cython](https://cython.org) is only used for development and for wrapping the max api.
-It is advised to install it in case you want to customize the wrapping of the max api.
+[Cython](https://cython.org) is used for wrapping the max api.
+It is advised to install it in case you want to play around or extend tthe wrapped max api.

 Install cython as follows: